What are Roth IRA taxes & how do they work?

 Traditional IRAs enjoy tax-free growth, just like Roth IRAs do.
 But when you take withdrawals during retirement, you’ll have to pay income taxes on them.
 And depending on your income tax rate, that could eat into anywhere from 10% to 37% of your distributions.

-Of course, that’s not to say there’s no tax consequence of investing in a Roth IRA or that a Roth IRA is better for everyone.
-In fact, some investors will see far more benefit from a pre-tax account like a traditional IRA or 401(k).
+Of course, that’s not to say there’s no tax consequence for investing in a Roth IRA or that a Roth IRA is better for everyone.
+In fact, some investors will see far more benefit from a Traditional IRA or a pre-tax 401(k).

-The benefit of pre-tax accounts is that your contributions are tax-deductible.
+The benefit of a pre-tax account is that your contributions are tax-deductible.
 In other words, they reduce your tax burden in the current year.
 For someone with a high income and, therefore, in a higher tax bracket, the upfront tax benefit could outweigh the tax benefit later on.

 Of course, there is a way around this restriction.
-A strategy known as a backdoor Roth IRA allows you to make non-deductible contributions to a traditional IRA and then immediately recharacterize them as Roth dollars to enjoy the benefits of a Roth IRA.9
+A strategy known as a backdoor Roth IRA allows you to make non-deductible contributions to a traditional IRA and then immediately recharacterize them as Roth dollars to enjoy the benefits of a Roth IRA.
+When making backdoor Roth IRA contributions, you must file IRS Form 8606 to ensure that future withdrawals are not subject to taxation.

 Read more: What a backdoor Roth IRA is and how to use it

-If you expect your income and tax rate to be lower during retirement than it is today (which may be the case if you’re a high earner), then a traditional IRA might be right for you.
-On the other hand, if you expect your income and tax rate to be lower during retirement than it is today, then a Roth IRA might be the better choice.
+If you expect your income and tax rate to be lower during retirement than it is today (which may be the case if you’re a high earner), then a Traditional IRA might be right for you.
+On the other hand, if you expect your income and tax rate to be higher during retirement than it is today, then a Roth IRA might be the better choice.

 Strategies to minimize Roth IRA taxes

-Roth IRAs already have some powerful tax benefits that mean you won’t have to worry about tax liabilities.
-However, there are some ways you can minimize your taxes further.
+Roth IRAs already have some powerful tax benefits that mean you won’t have to worry about tax liabilities on your investment growth or withdrawals.
+And there are some ways you can minimize your tax burden further.

-Another way to achieve the full tax benefits is to leave your contributions in the account.
-Yes, you can withdraw your contributions at any time with no income taxes.
-However, the best way to maximize the tax-free investment growth is to allow as much of your balance as possible to grow in the account.
+Additionally, though you can withdraw your Roth IRA contributions at any time, it’s more tax-advantageous to leave them in the account.
+The best way to maximize tax-free investment growth is to allow as much of your balance as possible to grow in the account for as long as possible.
 By withdrawing your contributions early, you’re limiting your tax-free growth.

-Finally, a way to reduce your taxes over the long term is to use a Roth IRA conversion.
-A Roth conversion allows you to convert money from a traditional IRA to a Roth IRA.
+Another way to reduce your taxes over the long term is to use a Roth IRA conversion.
+A Roth conversion allows you to convert money from a Traditional IRA to a Roth IRA.
 You can do this as a backdoor Roth IRA, as we discussed earlier.
-But you can also do it in future years on traditional IRA contributions you’ve already deducted.
+But you can also do it in future years on Traditional IRA contributions you’ve already deducted.

-To do a Roth IRA conversion, you move money from your traditional IRA to your Roth IRA.
-You’ll pay income taxes on the money you convert, which creates a significant upfront tax liability.
-However, you’ll then enjoy the tax-free growth and withdrawals the Roth IRA has to offer.10
+To do a Roth conversion, you move money from your Traditional IRA to your Roth IRA.
+You’ll pay income taxes on any money you convert that you haven’t already paid taxes on, including pre-tax contributions and investment earnings.
+This creates a significant upfront tax liability, but then you can enjoy tax-free growth and withdrawals from the Roth IRA.

-Before moving forward with a Roth IRA conversion, be sure to consult a tax professional, both to ensure you do the conversion correctly and to ensure a Roth IRA conversion is the right choice for you.
+Before moving forward with a Roth IRA conversion, be sure to consult a tax professional to ensure you do the conversion correctly and that a Roth IRA conversion is the right choice for you.

 Reporting Roth IRA on taxes

-In most cases, you won’t need to report your Roth IRA on your income tax return.
-Because your contributions are made after taxes, you won’t report those on your tax return.
+In most cases, you won’t need to report your Roth IRA on your income tax return (Form 1040) because your contributions are made after taxes.
 You also won’t have to report your investment growth.
-Finally, you don’t need to report on your tax return any withdrawals that are a return of your contributions.
+Finally, you don’t need to report any withdrawals that are a return of your contributions on your tax return

 However, there are a couple of situations where you’ll need to report your Roth IRA on your taxes.
 First, you’ll have to report any withdrawals that aren’t a return of your contributions.
 For example, if you withdraw $10,000 of investment earnings before you reach 59 ½, you’ll have to report that money as income on your tax return.